bvk1/Scrabble-1/README.md

 Combinations or something for this.
 Handles wildcard entries.
 Returns a list of all possible words after considering the spaces or special characters, along with the word scores.

-- Aakash - Create hashmap to store the list
+- Radhika - Generate all the words from the characters in the rack
-- Bhavya - Form possible words given the rack and handle blank tiles as well
+- Bhavya - Generate the words considering the blank tiles
-- Radhika - calculate scoress of words passed
+- Akash - check if the genertaed word is valid or not.
+If valid add to the valid list along with its score.

 ###Team 3